Tuesday, 23 June 2026

 Recently, by chance I found some of those old Jane Roberts books that I had bought during a stay in the USA in the early 1990s.
 They reminded me about that period of my life when I was utterly taken up by their ideas.

-This post is about the Jane Roberts' books and about its enduring learnings for my life.
+This post is about the Jane Roberts' books and about some of its enduring learnings for my life.

 Finding the Old Books